mikemaccana/outdated-browser-rework/README.md

 			'Firefox': 50,
 			'Opera': 50,
 			'Vivaldi': 1,
+			// You could specify minor version too for those browsers that need it.
+			'Yandex': { major: 17, minor: 10 },
 			// You could specify a version here if you still support IE in 2017.
 			// You could also instead seriously consider what you're doing with your time and budget 'IE': false